DreymaR/BigBagKbdTrixPKL/README.md

 * After making layout changes, refresh EPKL with the <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>5</kbd> hotkey.
 If that doesn't work, quit and restart EPKL.
 * To get relevant help images without generating them with Inkscape:
     - Check around in the eD layout folders.
 Maybe there's something that works for you there despite a few minor differences?
-    - Here, you might either keep the current De_ISO_CurlAWide settings to see the German special signs without making new images, or...
+    - Here, you might either keep the current De_ISO_CurlAWide settings to see the German special signs without making new images, or…
-    - ...edit the image settings, replacing AWide/CAWide/CAngle with 'Angle' to get normal ISO_Angle images without German letters, or...
+    - … edit the image settings, replacing AWide/CAWide/CAngle with 'Angle' to get normal ISO_Angle images without German letters, or…
-    - ...make new help images in an image editor by copying and combining from the ones you need.
+    - … make new help images in an image editor by copying and combining from the ones you need.
 I use Gimp for such tasks.
 * If you do want to generate a set of help images from your layout you must get Inkscape and run the EPKL Help Image Generator (HIG).
     - You can download Inkscape for instance from [PortableApps.com]{InkPrt], or install it properly.
 Make sure it's version 1.0 or newer.
     - Point to your Inkscape in the [ImgGen_Settings](./Files/ImgGenerator/EPKL_ImgGen_Settings.ini) file.
     - By default, the HIG looks for Inkscape in `C:\PortableApps\InkscapePortable\InkscapePortable.exe`, so you could just put it there.
-    - To see the "Create help images..." menu option, advancedMode must be on in [EPKL_Settings][PklIni].
+    - To see the "Create help images…" menu option, advancedMode must be on in [EPKL_Settings][PklIni].
     - The HIG will make images for the currently active layout.
     - I recommend making state images only at first, since a full set of about 80 dead key images takes a _long_ time!
 <br>

 KNOWN ISSUES:
 -------------
 * ISO VK layouts may not send the right OEM_# key VK codes for several ISO locales.
-Known affected locales: UK, De, Fr, Be...
+Known affected locales: UK, De, Fr, Be…
 * Windows intercepts certain key combinations like <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Del</kbd> and <kbd>Win</kbd>+<kbd>L</kbd> so these may work oddly with state remaps like eD.
     - A workaround for this is to map a shortcut to `α#e` for accessing <kbd>Win</kbd>+<kbd>E</kbd> on Colemak.
 For Ext-tap, there's one on `{Ext,w}`.
 <br>